rednt/rednt/README.md

 CS student
 ----------

-Im a second year cs student interested in software development.
+Im a third year cs student interested in software development.
 I also like making music :D

 * 🌍  I'm based in Tunisia
 * ✉️  You can contact me at [souhail.akermi03@gmail.com](mailto:souhail.akermi03@gmail.com)